Mookie Betts Player Props: Dodgers vs. Blue Jays

 Mookie Betts At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 10th, and he is fifth in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 32nd in batting average, 11th in on-base percentage, and sixth in slugging.

+- Betts is batting .190 during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.